houxilong/ichontology/README.md

 ich:certificationLevel|ich:Item ich:Person|ich:Level| "National - provincial - city - county" level
 ich:batch|ich:Item ich:Person|ich:Batch|The batches included in the list, such as the first batch, the second batch, etc.

+## The data properties
+The data properties are defined according to internationan metadata standards.